ngjunsiang/laymansguide-src/season13/issue169/issue169.md

-[**Previously:**](https://buttondown.email/laymansguide/archive/) A search engine uses bots to built up a database of URLs and their contents.
+[**Previously:**](https://buttondown.email/laymansguide/archive/) A search engine uses bots to build up a database of URLs and their contents.
 The search engine uses various algorithms to determine the most relevant results for a search request.

 Let’s get to it: why are search results so bad so often?